Disinvestment from Israel: United Methodist Church

 At the 2012 Tampa Conference, the United Methodist Church twice rejected resolutions on May 2, that called for divestment from companies that were accused of contributing to the "Israeli occupation of Palestinian territories", including "Caterpillar, Motorola Solutions and Hewlett-Packard."
 Approximately 2/3 of the 1,000 delegates in attendance rejected the divestment resolutions.
 The church also rejected similar resolutions in 2008.
 According to Reverend Bob Long, "Of course we care about the Palestinians, and what they've been through.
 But we also care about the Israelis and what they've been through."

 In June 2014, the Methodist pension board voted to divest.

+In May 2024, the United Methodist Church voted to divest from Israel bonds.

 Episcopal Church

 In July 2012, the Episcopal Church adopted a resolution at its General Convention Assembly that supported "a negotiated two-state solution" and "positive investment" rather than divestment from Israel.

 Others

 Other mainline churches have debated the subject of divestment.
 The Evangelical Lutheran Church in America rejected a pro-divestment resolution during the summer of 2005.
 The Episcopal Church USA ruled out the possibility of an Israel divestment later that year, and the United Methodist Church has also avoided divestment.